GAA Amendment Act 2019

 On 26 March 2019, the Guardianship and Administration and Other Legislation Amendment Bill 2018 was passed by Parliament.

-Although passed, the provisions of the Act affecting QCAT will not commence until 30 November 2020.
+The provisions of the Act affecting QCAT commenced on 30 November 2020.

 The Guardianship and Administration Act 2000, Powers of Attorney Act 1998 and Public Guardian Act 2014 form the basis for the guardianship system in Queensland and the Act amends this legislation.